codebyshennan/tamkeen-data/docs/1-frontend/javascript-2/destructuring-spread.md

 ## Spread Operator

-Return a [shallow copy](https://medium.com/@manjuladube/understanding-deep-and-shallow-copy-in-javascript-13438bad941c) of the elements or key-value pairs inside an array or object respectively.
+Returns a [shallow copy](https://medium.com/@manjuladube/understanding-deep-and-shallow-copy-in-javascript-13438bad941c) of the elements or key-value pairs inside an array or object respectively.

 ### Example: Make Shallow Copy of Array